1. Click on the Create A New Event button (this appears on the My Events page).

-- Images: To add visual effect to your web page you can now upload 3 images, to be displayed next to your event description (this is separate to the images displayed in the event description).
+- Images: To add visual effect to your web page you can upload 3 images, to be displayed next to your event description (this is separate to the images displayed in the event description).
 The image here will show in search results.
 You can only upload an image in the following formats: JPEG, PNG and GIF.

 Once you have finished, remember to click the Save Changes button at the bottom of the page

-In this section you enter a list of available ticket types for you event and configure the ticketing options.
+In this section you enter a list of available ticket types for your event and configure the ticketing options.

-- Ticket Type: Enter the details for your first ticket type.
-Use the on screen hints to help you fill out each column.
+1. Ticket Type: Enter the details for your first ticket type.
+Use the on-screen hints to help you fill out each column.
 Take note of the different types of tickets you can create.
-To find out what are the different ticket types you can use for your event, click here.
+To find out the different ticket types you can set up for your event, please click here.

-- Ticket Name: Name of the ticket that will appear on the event page and e-ticket
+2. Ticket Name: Name of the ticket that will appear on the event page and e-ticket.

-- Price: How much the ticket cost (If your organiser settings are set to registered for GST, you will need to add the GST component into your ticket price.
+3. Price: How much the ticket costs (If your organiser settings are set to 'Registered for GST', you will need to add the GST component into your ticket price.
 For more details on organiser settings please click here.)
 This will display the booking fee amount and the price that you receive.

-- Include booking fee in the price: If checked, the booking fee will be included on the ticket price displayed
+4. Include booking fee in the price: If checked, the booking fee will be included in the ticket price displayed.

-- Code Require: Defines if the ticket type will require a promotional code
+12. Code Required: Defines if the ticket type requires a promotional code.

 In this section you can create promotional codes if you want to offer discounted ticketing to select individuals or groups.